SMahdiFaghih/WebProgramming/README.md

 # WebProgramming
 WebProgramming Project and HomeWorks (99 Fall semester)

+# Project
+The project is a website that can be used by lecturers to create forms such as TA forms and students can fill the forms.
+Frontend: HTML, CSS, JS
+Backend: Nodejs
+Database: Mysql

 # Assignment 1
   this is a simple program to undrestand basics of web programming